thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 to buy, and Li was looking to exchange the apartment with something smaller that she could live in alone.
 So, finding someone new to live with us was
-difficult: -"*Yeah, we need someone that can stay with us for like a month or maybe to because we're both moving out soon hehe.*"
+difficult: -"*Yeah, we need someone that can stay with us for like a month or maybe two because we're both moving out soon hehe.*"

 Understandably, no one was super excited about that.
 So, when I talked to Sam, I offered that wherever I would move when I moved out, he would come with.
 He